What is the online job interview process and what should you expect? We show the main tricks with the help of Bluebird's IT recruiters!

 Our recruiters have experienced a variety of unusual situations.

-Some have experienced moments of joy when a truly prepared candidate enters their rooms dressed in the most exquisite white blouse or tie.
+Some have experienced moments of joy during an online job interview when a truly prepared candidate appears on screen dressed in the most exquisite white blouse or tie.
 For others, the unstable laptop on the belly, the mood, and the lack of sleep has brought difficult moments.

 It was another situation when the candidate realized that he had performed poorly during the interview.
 At that time he collapsed under the weight of the realization.
-However, due to the nature of the online connection, the interviewer was helpless in this situation.
+However, due to the nature of the online job interview and the limitations of the connection, the interviewer was helpless in this situation.
 Although she tried her best to comfort the applicant, they closed the process with bad feelings.

 However, we also heard a story where: "The candidate sent an email not addressed to me, canceling the interview.
 In the email, he wanted to withdraw his offer for a position at another company because he had received an offer for my position.
 It was very nice because he was genuinely serious about my offer."
 (Happened to an IT recruiter at Bluebird.)